#1 Home Improvement Retailer

 Protect Your Garden With Mulch

 Finish it all off with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
 It may help foster stronger and larger plants that bear more fruit and flowers.
 Mulch controls weeds and keeps your soil from drying out.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Hazlet Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Hazlet Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores